akarshan-kumar/Donors-choose-/README.md

 ## Conclusion

 The project successfully demonstrates the application of machine learning techniques to predict the approval of DonorsChoose.org project proposals.
 By leveraging different models and feature engineering techniques, we achieved a test AUC score of up to 0.7663.
-These models can help in scaling the screening process, increasi
+These models can help in scaling the screening process, increasing consistency, and focusing volunteer time on applications that need the most assistance.